-Perfume: Apply 1 drop to each of the pulse points, such as inner wrists, behind knees, or backs of ankles.
+Perfume: Apply 1 drop of Jasmine Dilute to each of the pulse points, such as inner wrists, behind knees, or backs of ankles.

 Skin Mist: Mix 10-40 drops of essential oil in 4 ounces of water in a mister bottle.
 Shake well before each use and avoid getting it into the eyes.

 Spot Application: Apply 5-10 drops of dilute to the area in need.

 Read more on our blog: Why Essential Oil Dilutes Save Money

 The Methods of Use are general guidelines.
 Individual sensitivities, desired results, and the characteristics of the essential oil(s) used must all be considered.
 Adjust methods and proportions accordingly.

 For external use only.
 Keep out of reach of children.
 Avoid eyes and other sensitive areas.
 Keep away from direct flame – essential oils are flammable.
 If pregnant or nursing, consult a physician before using essential oils.
 Store at room temperature and avoid direct sunlight.

 Aromatherapy: The use of natural, aromatic substances, known as essential oils, to enhance the well-being of body, mind, and spirit.
 (This statement has not been evaluated by the FDA.
 No information provided is intended to diagnose, treat, cure or prevent any disease.)